corvus-dotnet/Corvus.JsonSchema/README.md

 generatejsonschematypes --rootNamespace JsonSchemaSample.Api --rootPath '#/$defs/Person' person-from-api.json
 ```

-Compile this code in a project with a reference to the `Corvus.Json.ExtendedTypes` nuget package, and you can then work with the Dotnet type model. e.g.
+Compile this code in a project with a reference to the `Corvus.Json.ExtendedTypes` nuget package, and you can then work with the Dotnet type model, and JSON Schema validation e.g.

 ```csharp
 string jsonText = @"{